Frosku/lightningbot/README.md

 ## Purpose

-Lightning Bot is a Discord bot designed for use on My Little Pony-themed Discord servers.
+Lightning Bot is a Discord bot designed for use on pony-themed Discord servers.

 ## Functionality

-- Nothing

-## Coming Soon

-- Adding administrators on a per-guild basis;
+- Add operators on a per-guild basis;
-- Adding Philomena filter on a per-channel basis;
+- Decide which Philomena server to use -- defaults to Ponybooru;
+- Each channel has its own filters, using Philomena's native filter system;
-- Random Philomena image by query;
+- Fetch random image based on query;
-- Philomena image per ID.
+- Fetch image based on ID.

 ## Usage